How to Gather Input from Multiple Stakeholders

 When your project or work environment relies on stakeholders to get work done, you need a structure and process to enable productive collaboration.
-It’s more complex than setting an agenda and inviting stakeholders to help.

 Given the trend of hybrid work, you need to consider the most effective and efficient ways to gather input, regardless of how participants show up and the quality of the engagement experience you’re giving them.